LedgerHQ/ledger-live/libs/ledgerjs/README.md

 For a smooth and quick integration:
 - See the developers’ documentation on the [Developer Portal](https://developers.ledger.com/docs/coin/general-process/) and
-- Go on Discord to chat with developper support and the developper community.
-See you there!
-If you are new to Ledger OP3N Discord server [click here](https://discord.gg/Ledger), otherwise directly join [the Blockchain channel](https://discord.com/channels/885256081289379850/907623688759803935).
+- Go on [Discord]((https://developers.ledger.com/discord-pro/)) to chat with developper support and the developper community.

 ## Are you adding Ledger device support to your web/mobile/desktop application?